Nutrition & Nightly/Short Daily Home Hemodialysis

 Please note the following information is for people on the following treatment schedules:

-- Short Daily Hemodialysis (SDHD) is usually 2 to 2 ½ hours per treatment, 5 to 6 times a week
+- Short Daily Hemodialysis (SDHD) is usually 2 to 2 ½ hours per treatment, five to six times per week

-- Nocturnal Hemodialysis (NHD) is usually 8 to 9 hours per treatment, 6 nights a week
+- Nocturnal Hemodialysis (NHD) is usually 8 to 9 hours per treatment, six nights per week

 With increased use of hemodialysis, there are less dietary restrictions